 Guard Stats:

-The Serpentbone Blade is one of the handful of Katanas in Elden Ring, and although it may not be as versatile as something like the Uchigatana, it excels at its own brand of combat.
-Because on top of being an extremely fast weapon that is capable of inflicting rapid blows on your enemies, the blade also causes Poison Buildup with each hit.
+The Serpentbone Blade may not be as versatile as something like the Uchigatana, but it excels at its own brand of combat.
+I would recommend using it because, on top of being an extremely fast weapon capable of inflicting rapid blows on your enemies, the blade also causes Poison Buildup with each hit.

-Its unique ‘Double Slash’ skill is also an extremely fast combo of slashes that help tremendously in filling up an enemy’s poison meter.
-It starts off as one sequence of two different slashes, but pressing the button again allows for up to two more follow-up attacks.
+Its unique ‘Double Slash‘ skill is also an extremely fast combo of slashes that help fill up an enemy’s poison meter tremendously.
+It starts as one sequence of two slashes, but pressing the button again allows for up to two more follow-up attacks.
 This skill looks really similar to the Corpse Piler ability of the Rivers of Blood katana, but obviously without the Bleed and the extended range.

 Serpent Bow